irfanhakim-as/charts/mika/rizz/README.md

 > [!WARNING]
 > This chart requires access to a private image registry, please request access from the owner of the repository.

-Rizz is a simple web application that tracks and posts content from RSS Feeds to Mastodon.
+Rizz is a simple web application that tracks and posts content from RSS Feeds to federated social network.

 ## Prerequisites